legal blog

 CATEGORY: Auto Accidents, Bike Accidents, Pedestrian Accidents, Personal Injury, Truck Accidents, Wrongful Death

-Suffering a serious injury in an Illinois car accident is a scary prospect, and an unfortunate reality for many.
+Suffering a serious injury in a Chicago car accident is frightening, and an unfortunate reality for many.
 One of the most severe types of accident injuries are traumatic brain injuries, or TBIs.
-Around 50,000 people each year suffer fatal TBIs, and an additional 90,000 experience permanent disability.
 Car accidents are one of the leading causes of TBIs.

 • Seizures – Seizures indicated a disturbance in your brain’s activity.
 There are many different types of seizures, any of which could indicate a traumatic brain injury.
 Seizures could include convulsions, lapses into unconsciousness, muscle rigidity, muscle spasms, and other uncontrollable movements or outbursts.